 These products must be set up exactly like any other product with a SKU, product title, image, price, stock level and etc. They must be set as active products for them to work correctly, however, if you don't want to sell them as separate products in their own right don't assign them to any categories.
 These then won't be visible on the site or be shown within the search results.

-To create your bundle product you will need to create an entirely new product within the Product Manager.
+To create your bundle product you will need to create an entirely new product within Products.
 In the Properties tab you will need to add a unique SKU and product title, one that explains that it is a promotional bundle.
-At the bottom of the tab tick the Bundle option and Save.
+At the bottom of the tab, within the Optional Settings section, tick the Bundle option and save.

 Assign any images, usually these are photographs of the whole set or ones you have created in PhotoShop by adding all component images into one image.
 Then add a description of what the bundle product is within the Page Content field on the Content tab.